JohnTerragnoli/ECE382_Lab03/README.md

 ##Required Functionality

 ###Process:
 To do this, I first had to be able to draw a straight line on the Nokia.
-The code showing this is [here]().
+The code showing this is [here](https://drive.google.com/file/d/0Bymb7kjtbzuqRV9VRDZ0QW5qMGs/view?usp=sharing).

+After this was done, the code above was complied to make an [entire box](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/Basic%20Functionality.asm).

+The largest problem I had with creating the box was to keep it from moving around whenever I pressed the SW3 button and also to get it to come up automatically.
+For some reason, I had numberous failures, one of which created this cool checkered pattern. [code](https://drive.google.com/file/d/0Bymb7kjtbzuqekFzMFBraWt3dk0/view?usp=sharing) [picture](https://drive.google.com/file/d/0Bymb7kjtbzuqYVpEZF9aemgtanc/view?usp=sharing)

 This creates a block on the LCD that is 8x8 pixels.
 The location of the block is passed into the subroutine via r12 and r13.

 The code for this functionality can be seen [here](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/Basic%20Functionality.asm)